skasproject/skas/docsite/docs/installation.md

 ...
 ```

-And the second step will consists to map the node folder `/etc/kubernetes/skas` inside the API server pod, under the same path.
+The second step involves mapping the node folder `/etc/kubernetes/skas` inside the API server pod, using the same path.
-This is required as these files are accessed in the API Server container context.
+This mapping is necessary because these files are accessed within the context of the API Server container.

-For this, a new `volumeMounts` entry should be added:
+To achieve this, you should add a new volumeMounts entry as follows:

 ```yaml
     volumeMounts: